|Birth Date: 1931

-|John Barnes Dobbs, a determinedly figurative painter launched his career in the 50s against the prevailing winds of Abstract Expressionism, lived to see a time when Realism would coexist with Abstraction, Minimalism, Conceptual Art and a variety of other artistic movements.
+|John Barnes Dobbs, a determinedly figurative painter, launched his career in the 50s against the prevailing winds of Abstract Expressionism.
+He lived to see a time when Realism would coexist with Abstraction, Minimalism, Conceptual Art, and a variety of other artistic movements.

 After returning to the United States, Dobbs had his first one man show in New York in 1959.
 Four years later, painter Raphael Soyer included Dobbs along with Edward Hopper, Leonard Baskin, Jack Levine and eight other figurative artists in his large group exhibition.
-While Soyer devoted himself to paint from life, Dobbs worked from memory and imagination, employed both literal and symbolic imagery to invoke America’s collective preoccupations and dreams.
+While Soyer devoted himself to paint from life, Dobbs worked from memory and imagination, employing both literal and symbolic imagery to invoke America’s collective pre-occupations and dreams.

-I’m not afraid to say I’ve made paintings that can be hard to live with, Dobbs wrote near the end of his life, responding to often-heard comments that his work is both beautiful and disturbing.
+"I’m not afraid to say I’ve made paintings that can be hard to live with," Dobbs wrote near the end of his life, responding to often-heard comments that his work is both beautiful and disturbing.